batulmonarchy/batulmonarchy/README.md

 ## Introduction
 It all started back at 2006, my uncle showed me a laptop for the first time that had an interesting game where you controlled a fish that grew by consuming smaller ones, this initial awe for interactive technology quickly evolved into a deep passion where my love for discovery, tinkering hardware, creating and solving problems grew exponentially.
-Fast forward, recently graduated with an IT Degree, I am now aspiring for an Associate Role in Networking, Security, Cloud, or Systems.
+Fast forward, recently graduated with an IT Degree, I am now actively pursuing an Associate Role in Networking, Security, Cloud, or Systems.
 Alongside my chosen profession, I have a lifelong appreciation for liberal arts, which has enriched my understanding of both human experience and the complexities of our digital society.